gztrk-engineer/iam-docs/docs/B2B-Authentication/how-it-works.md

 Transmit implements a tenant-based model that includes organizations, users, and applications.
 You can manage multiple tenants, each serving a separate set of organizations and apps.

-What brings the tenant-based model together is user memberships and the role based access controls: typically, a user needs to be an organization member to have access to apps' roles and permissions.
+What brings the tenant-based model together is user memberships and role-based access controls: typically, a user needs to be an organization member to have access to apps' roles and permissions.

 ![](../assets/img/b2b_tenant_simple.png)

-The functionality is available through both the Admin Portal and via APIs.
+The functionality is available both through the Admin Portal and via the APIs.

 ## About organizations